msmiller/redbus/README.md

 - Fan-out for interest-based channels
 - RPC mode calls which are blocking and wait for a return value
-- Central registration of channels and subscriptions
+- Central registration of channels and subscriptions based on YAML config files
 - Twitter-esque channel namespace to differentiate "endpoints" from "interests"
 - Uses BLPOP so that only one server in an app cluster processes a message
 - Redis-based inter-service comms means no security issues, no authentication hassles, and no possibility for exposed HTTP endpoints